 What was the deceased's employment status at the time of the accident Company name Employer's phone number Standard weekly earnings of the deceased (include overtime, regular bonuses and commission) Name of business Type of business (e.g. building, accounting, optometry, childcare) Accountant's name Estimated earnings lost (weekly) Accountant's phone number Employer's name Employer's address (unit, number, street, suburb, state, postcode) Self-employed (go to next section) Retired/student Was the deceased receiving any other form of income at the time of the accident (e.g. investments, workers compensation, social security benefits or income protection payments) Prior to the accident, had the deceased person made any firm arrangements to stop work, start a new job, change duties, change working hours or earnings If yes, please provide workers compensation insurer and claim number; Centrelink benefit number; disability or income protection policy insurer and policy number; details of investment bonds, stocks, property etc. New job.
 If yes, please provide details of when the new arrangements were expected to start and the name of the proposed employer (if applicable).
 Dependant number Full name Relationship to the deceased Date of birth Gender Relationship to the deceased Describe how much financial support the deceased person provided the dependant each week.
-For example, consider money for board and Type of support. \$ per week; how it was provided Is the dependant employed allowances, food, clothing, housing services (housekeeping and childcare) rent, mortgage payments, car payments, car expenses, education expenses, health and medication expenses, utilities and entertainment.
+For example, consider money for board and allowances, food, clothing, housing services (housekeeping and childcare) rent, mortgage payments, car payments, car expenses, education expenses, health and medication expenses, utilities and entertainment.
+Type of support. \$ per week; how it was provided Is the dependant employed Does the dependant have any other employment Does the dependant have any other income (e.g. investments, pension, Centrelink, workers compensation, disability or income protection policy) If yes, please provide employment details below

-If yes, please attach details of all other employers to this form If yes, please describe what other kinds of income the dependant receives, including a weekly sum Employer's phone number Dependant's weekly earnings at time of deceased's death Dependant's weekly earnings at present Employer's name Employer's address (unit, number, street, suburb, state, postcode) Interpreter language l, [name] Signature Date
+If yes, please attach details of all other employers to this form If yes, please describe what other kinds of income the dependant receives, including a weekly sum Employer's phone number Dependant's weekly earnings at time of deceased's death Dependant's weekly earnings at present Employer's name Employer's address (unit, number, street, suburb, state, postcode) Interpreter language I, [name] Signature Date